pdf-association/arlington-pdf-model/TestGrammar/README.md

 * liberal use of asserts with the Arlington PDF model, which can be assumed to be correct (but never for data from PDF files!)
 * performance and memory is **not** critical (this is just a PoC!) - so long as a full Arlington model can be processed and reasonably-sized PDFs can be checked
 * some PDF SDKs do absorb far too much memory, are excessively slow, cause stack overflows or have other issues.
 This is not the PoC's issue!
+* try to keep behavior across different PDF SDKs the same as much as possible

 ## Debugging tips (mostly for `--pdf`)

 * Ensure you validate the TSV file set before anything else!
-If validation fails, then PDF processing will undoubtedly be incorrect as it makes assumptions about correctness of data in the Arlington model!
+    - If validation fails, then PDF processing will undoubtedly be incorrect as it makes assumptions about correctness of data in the Arlington model!
 * Look at the top of various C++ files for #defines. e.g. in ParseObjects.cpp there is CHECKS_DEBUG and SCORING_DEBUG.
-* When debugging a PDF that is reporting strange or incorrect messages, set conditional breakpoints in ParseObjects.cpp based on the integer CParsePDF::counter (which is the number for each line of PDF DOM tree output).
+* When debugging a PDF that is reporting strange or incorrect messages, set conditional breakpoints in ParseObjects.cpp based on the integer `CParsePDF::counter` (which is the number for each line of PDF DOM tree output).
 * Try using alternate PDF SDKs and comparing output line-by-line to discount issues PDF lexing and parsing issues.
 * Double check the TSV against appropriate Table in ISO 32000-2:2020.
 Don't assume it is perfect!
 * Temporarily edit to remove predicates from the Arlington TSV file that is causing major issues - if things now work, then it is likely to be predicate parsing or processing that is the issue.